 You’re unlikely to see many STs with original springs these days, but if yours has then a set of lowering springs from Eibach are the answer; the lower stance not only looks better but it helps performance a little too.
 The best option is to couple the springs with matched updated dampers; Bilstein’s B12 kit has long been a favourite of ours and works exceptionally well on the Mk6 ST.

 Polyurethane bush upgrades from SuperPro or Powerflex are wise investments to replace worn rubber units and stiffen the chassis.
-Add a performance rear anti-roll bar from Whiteline, and rear axle spacers at the same time, and you’ll have a decent little setup that’s capable of keeping up with most things on track, and then outrunning them on the B-roads on the way home.
+Add a performance rear anti-roll bar from Whiteline, and rear axle spacers at the same time, and you’ll have a decent little setup.

 Dedicated track and race cars have the option of full roll cages, motorsport-spec rose-jointed suspension components to really stiffen things up, but often are too much of a compromise for any road car.
 Air ride has been used to great effect on show cars too.